RaijmakersH/az900-labs/Instructions/Walkthroughs/19-Use the Azure Pricing Calculator.md

 In this walkthrough, we will use the Azure Pricing Calculator to generate a cost estimate for an Azure virtual machine and related network resources.

-# Task 1: Configure the pricing calculator (10 min)
+# Task 1: Configure the pricing calculator

 In this task, we will estimate cost of a sample infrastructure by using the Azure Pricing Calculator.